TurasTech/turastech.github.io/_posts/2016-06-14-Exploration and 'Turas Tech'.markdown

 ***

 Over the past 16 months or so, I've spent the better part of my work hours purely learning.
 I've discovered a helpful, seemingly obvious axiom (as many are).
 Learning precedes comprehension.
 When first introduced to a topic, it's almost complete confusion.
 I don't know where I am.
 I don't know what I'm reading.
 Most of the significant words mean nothing to me, because they depend on other significant words for their meaning.
-When I'm trying learn, my browser bar always looks like this:
+When I'm trying learn, my browser bar always looks like this (I just took this screenshot):

 <img src="/images/TabBar.png" style="width:2500px; height:30px; margin: 0;">